 This video sums up the best features of this Gore Bike Wear jacket for you:

 Note that there is also an excellent women’s version of the Gore Bike Wear PHANTOM 2.0 WINDSTOPPER Soft Shell Jacket.
-It is incredibly well priced at Competitive Cyclist right now.

 No. 3: Gore Bike Wear Oxygen 2.0 Gore-Tex Active Shell Cycling Jacket